The Asymptotic Structure of Monopoles in R^3, Calorons, and ALF Instantons: Introduction

 In order to state our main results, we first recall the structure of the $k$-centered Taub-NUT manifold, $TN_k$.
-We recall that $TN_k$ is hyperkahler with an isometric circle action with $k$ fixed points, $\{\nu_1,\ldots,\nu_k\}$.
+We recall that $TN_k$ is hyperk\"ahler with an isometric circle action with $k$ fixed points, $\{\nu_1,\ldots,\nu_k\}$.
 The quotient of $TN_k$ by this circle action is $\IR^3$.
 Let $\Pi:TN_k\to \IR^3$, denote the quotient map.
-The metric $g$ can be be expressed in terms of $\Pi$ and the Euclidean metric $dx^2$ on $\IR^3$ as
+The metric $g$ can be be expressed in terms of the Euclidean metric $dx^2$ on $\IR^3$ as

 where for some $l>0$,